Seasonal Safety Tips

 Heat exhaustion is a condition whose symptoms may include heavy sweating and a rapid pulse, a result of your body overheating.

-In most cases, you can treat heat exhaustion yourself by doing the following:
+In most cases, you can treat heat exhaustion yourself by:

-- Drink cool fluids.
 Stick to water or sports drinks.
 Don't drink any alcoholic beverages, which can contribute to dehydration.
+Get tips for drinking more water.

-- Loosen clothing.
-Remove any unnecessary clothing and make sure your clothes are lightweight and nonbinding.
+Remove any unnecessary clothing, and make sure your clothes are lightweight and nonbinding.

-Heatstroke is more serious and can include a body temperature of 104 degrees Fahrenheit or higher, no sweating, confusion and disorientation, erratic behavior, agitation, seizures, coma and injury to body organs.
+Heatstroke is more serious and can include a body temperature of 104 or higher, no sweating, confusion and disorientation, erratic behavior, agitation, seizures, coma and injury to body organs.
 Contact your doctor if your signs or symptoms worsen or if they don't improve within one hour.
-Seek immediate medical attention if your body temperature reaches 104 F (40 C) or higher.
+Seek immediate medical attention if your body temperature reaches 104 or higher.

 - If designing an outdoor play area at your home, locate it so you can monitor activity from inside the house.